google/filament/README.md

 To filter out unneeded ABIs, rely on the `abiFilters` of the project that links against Filament's AAR.

-Alternatively you can build the AAR from the command line by executing the following the `android/filament-android` directory:
+Alternatively you can build the AAR from the command line by executing the following in the `android/` directory:

 ```
 $ ./gradlew -Pfilament_dist_dir=../../out/android-release/filament assembleRelease